 On most of NZ’s main roads, the speed limit is 100km/h unless a sign says a lower speed applies.
 The speed limit is usually 50km/h in urban areas unless a sign says otherwise.

 It’s against the law to exceed New Zealand’s speed limits — and can even result in defaulting on your insurance.
+Similarly, if you have an accident and were breaking any New Zealand road rules at the time, your motorhome insurance will be void.

-Safety belts driveSafe-safetybelts
+Always wear safety belts driveSafe-safetybelts

 In New Zealand, everyone in a vehicle, whether in the front or rear seats, must wear a safety belt by law.
 If you’re not wearing a safety belt and are stopped by police, you may be fined.